-The initial investment and capital costs in recirculatory aquaculture systems (RAS) vary globally.
+The initial investment and capital costs in recirculatory aquaculture systems vary globally.
 Initial investment costs per hectare for traditional systems range from $64,500 to $97,500, depending on farm size.
 For RAS, the average initial investment cost per hectare is perceived to be $279,500, $333,600, and $334,000 for small, medium, and large farms, respectively (Ngoc et al., 2016).
 The detailed estimates for a recirculatory aquaculture system in India include a capital cost of ₹3,067,233 (approximately $41,000 USD).The total project cost is ₹5,02,648 (approximately $66,000 USD), with a profit of ₹1,122,000 (approximately $15,000 USD) per tank.
 A study comparing land-based RAS with net-pen salmon production models highlights the significant upfront costs for RAS.
 The capital expense for a land-based RAS farm producing 3,300 metric tons of Atlantic salmon is approximately $32 million USD, while a net-pen farm producing the same amount costs around $12.3 million USD (Vinci and Summerfelt, 2014).
 These costs reflect the significant investments required for setting up recirculatory aquaculture systems, particularly in comparison to traditional aquaculture methods.

 6.2 Operating costs

-The operating costs of recirculatory aquaculture systems (RAS) vary depending on several factors such as the type of fish being farmed, size of the operation, and location.
+The operating costs of recirculatory aquaculture systems vary depending on several factors such as the type of fish being farmed, size of the operation, and location.
 Feed is the largest operating expense in RAS, accounting for 84-85% of total variable costs (Ngoc et al., 2016).
 The cost of feed can range from $1.96 to $2.03 per kilogram of salmon produced.
 Electricity costs are significant, with an average cost of $0.05 per kilowatt-hour (kWh).
 The total electricity consumption for a 3,300 metric ton (MT) RAS farm producing Atlantic salmon can be around 21.5 million watt-hours (MWh).
 Oxygen costs are relatively low, with an average cost of $0.2 per kilogram of salmon produced.
 Bicarbonate costs are also relatively low, with an average cost of $0.2 per kilogram of salmon produced.
 Labor costs are significant, with an average cost of $0.33 per kilogram of salmon produced.
 Management costs are relatively low, with an average cost of $0.16 per kilogram of salmon produced.
 Processing costs are significant, with an average cost of $0.48 per kilogram of salmon produced (Ngoc et al., 2016).

 6.3 Economic viability and profitability